GitauHarrison/notes/oop_python.md

 ## Abstraction

 Abstraction is used to hide the internal functionality of a process from the users.
-The users only interact with the basic implementation of the function, but inner working is hidden.
+The users only interact with the basic implementation of the function, but the inner working is hidden.
 For example, we mostly know that to increase the volume of a TV using a remote control, all we need to do is press the "+" button and the volume will go up.
 We do not know HOW the volume goes up, because that process has been hidden from us.

-In Python, an abstract class can be considered as a blueprint for other classes.
+In Python, an abstract class can be considered a blueprint for other classes.
 It allows one to create a set of methods that MUST be created within any child classes built from the abstract class.

 ```python
 from abc import ABC, abstractmethod